 You can choose which of these aspects are most important to you at any time.

-Our plan is to offer a workshop each month in which we will explore various aspects of Dragon & Tiger qigong as Taoist moving meditation.
+We offer a workshop every month or so in which we explore various aspects of Dragon & Tiger qigong as Taoist moving meditation.

-To participate you will not have to attend each workshop in the series.
+To participate you do not have to attend each workshop in the series.
 You may attend when you can.

 You must have attended one of our Introduction to Moving Meditation workshops.